 Strong and improving mortgage portfolio

 The quality of the mortgage portfolio has been steadily improving with lower average loan-to-value and a reduction in default rates.
-The main reasons for lower default rate in recent years have been the improving economic climate, restructuring and better loan collection rates.
+The main reasons for lower default rate in recent years have been the improving economic climate and better loan collection rates.

 Well diversified loan portfolio

 Loans to customers are well diversified.
-Loans to individuals represent 47% of total loans to customers, of which 84% are due to mortgages.
-The corporate portfolio is mainly in three sectors: real estate and construction, fishing and wholesale and retail trade, which represent 31%, 20% and 14% of the corporate portfolio respectively.
+Loans to individuals represent 48% of total loans to customers, of which 85% are due to mortgages.
+The corporate portfolio is mainly in three sectors: real estate and construction, fishing and fish processing and wholesale and retail trade, which represent 32%, 20% and 14% of the corporate portfolio respectively.
 Although sector diversification is good, some single name concentration remains.

-At the end of 2016 the Bank had no single exposure to a group of related parties that exceeded 10% of the Bank's capital base (so-called large exposures), compared with one at the end of 2015.
-As seen in the following diagram, the sum of large exposures has fallen sharply since 2011 when it was 87% of the capital base.
-The sum of related exposures, excluding loans to financial institutions, exceeding 2.5% of the capital base has decreased from the previous year – was 92% at the end of 2016, compared with 99% at the end of 2015.
+At the end of 2017 the Bank had no single exposure to a group of related parties that exceeded 10% of the Bank's eligible capital (so-called large exposures), the same as at the end of 2016.
+As seen in the following diagram, the sum of large exposures has fallen sharply since 2011 when it was 87% of eligible capital.
+The sum of related exposures, excluding loans to financial institutions, exceeding 2.5% of own funds has increased from the previous year – was 125% at the end of 2017, compared with 92% at the end of 2016.

 Collateral coverage of loans to customers